durgeshhhhhhh/learn-react-by-doing/README.md

 # 2 types Routing in web apps
--client side routing
+- Client side routing
--server side rendering
+- Server side rendering

+# Redux Toolkit
+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- Dispatch (action)
+- Calls reducer function
+- modifiy our slice
+- selector (subscribing to the store)